-Lost Time Injury refers to incidents that result in a disability or an employee missing work due to an injury.
-Employees who return to work after sustaining an injury may also be counted as a Restricted Work Injury if they are unable to completely perform their job duties as outlined in their job description.
-Also, only injuries deemed to be work related will count as a Lost Time Injury.
+A Lost Time Injury refers to incidents that result in an employee missing work due to a work-related injury.
 Accidents that happen off the clock that affect an employee’s ability to work will not be counted in this metric.

-The resulting figure represents the number of lost time injuries in a given period compared to the total number of hours worked during that period.
-This is considered a “lagging indicator,” as the figure is calculated after incidents have already occurred to give hindsight into your EHS performance.
-This means that LTI are not a perfect predictor of a company’s future safety performance, but rather shows companies what happened in a given timeframe so they can take steps to prevent similar incidents in the future.
+The resulting figure represents the number of lost time injuries per 100 workers in a given period.
+This is considered a “lagging indicator,” as the figure is calculated using incidents have already occurred.
+This means that LTI are not a perfect predictor of a company’s future safety performance.

 The higher this measurement, the greater the indication that your safety performance is lacking.
 Indications of poor safety performance could result in higher insurance premiums.
 Your best workers may start looking for employment elsewhere under the belief they’re at safety risk while at work.